hood-network/patchcord/docs/lvsp.md

 ## OP code table

 "client" is litecord. "server" is the voice server.

+note: only the opcode is sent in a message, so the names are determined by the implementation of LVSP.

 | opcode | name | sent by |
 | --: | :-- | :-- |